Finance

 Today, more than ever before, individuals and institutions alike have money on their minds, and need finance professionals to help them make sound business decisions.

 Fundamentally, working in finance is about managing money.
 In an economic landscape that can fluctuate by the minute, finance professionals with a solid understanding of how money is raised and invested, and who can make smart and ethical decisions, are in high demand.
-Emmanuel's Finance major provides students a well-rounded foundation in financial accounting, money and financial markets, personal finance, corporate finance, portfolio management, investments and financial management.
+Emmanuel's Finance major provides you with a well-rounded foundation in financial accounting, money and financial markets, personal finance, corporate finance, portfolio management, investments and financial management.

-View the 2022-2023 Academic Catalog to find course titles, numbers and descriptions.
+View the 2023-2024 Academic Catalog to find course titles, numbers and descriptions.

-Requirements for B.A. in Finance
+Requirements for B.S. in Finance

 • MGMT1101 Introduction to Business